dheeraj-360/CB_Vayuair_DWH/README.md

    with a one-line reason each, and wrote a data contract for the `bronze_bookings` feed (schema, allowed values, freshness SLA, owner, and breaking vs. non-breaking change examples).

-See `VayuAir_DWH_Deliverable.docx` for the full write-up, including both execution plan screenshots and complete reasoning for every design decision.
+See `VayuAir_DWH_Report.docx` for the full write-up, including both execution plan screenshots and complete reasoning for every design decision.